 The team associates several privileged, solid, motivated partners who come together willingly to work collectively on projects that associate both experimentation and research.
 Their motivation is to promote constructive and alternative architectural solutions for the housing of tomorrow by valuing the excavated soil with the Grand Paris.
 The multidisciplinary team shares its skills and respective experiences through an dilligent R&D department.

-association of Architect-Builders focused on the problems re-use can
+An association of Architect-Builders focused on the problems re-use can create.

-worldwide unit for research referencing in earth architecture, the
+A worldwide unit for research referencing in earth architecture.

 30 m² prototype presented to ActLab in July 2017

-- Innovative Prototype for “real” constructions within the Paris
+Innovative Prototype for “real” constructions within the Paris region.